Aleki001/Bank_app/README.md

 4. The following options are available in the menu:

    - **a.
 Transfer Money**: Transfer a specified amount from your account to another recipient's account.
 Enter the recipient's account name, account number, bank name, and the transfer amount.
+You will also be prompted for a password of which you will input and hit enter to proceed.
 If the transfer amount exceeds your account balance, an insufficient balance message will be displayed.

    - **b.
 Deposit Money**: Deposit a specified amount into your account.
 Enter the deposit amount.
+You will also be prompted for a password of which you will input and hit enter to proceed.
 If the deposit amount is invalid (less than or equal to zero), an error message will be displayed.

    - **c.
 Withdraw Cash**: Withdraw a specified amount from your account.
 Enter the withdraw amount.
+You will also be prompted for a password of which you will input and hit enter to proceed.
 If the withdraw amount is invalid (less than or equal to zero), an error message will be displayed.

    - **d.
+My Account**: THis option directs you to another list of options to choose from which are:
-Check Balance**: Check the current balance of your account.
+      - **1. Check Balance**: This checks the balance of your account.
+You will be prompted to input your password to proceed.

+      - **2. Mini Statement**: This prints the receipts of your transactions.
+You will also be prompted to input password to proceed.

    - **e.
 Quit the Program**: Exit the program.